nahitserick/Cybersecurity-Labs/README.md

 ## Objective

-My journey in computer science has ignited a profound passion for cybersecurity, particularly in application security engineering.
+My journey as an IT professional has ingited a passion for cybersecurity, particularly in the field of application security engineering.
 I aim to leverage my skills and knowledge to contribute to the development of secure software applications, protecting against emerging threats and vulnerabilities.
 My goal is to join a dynamic team where I can continuously learn, innovate, and enhance security measures.

 ## Skills